wilblack/lilybot/README.md

 ------------

 Plug in an enternet cable and turn the raspberry on. ssh should be enabled by default.
 You can log in with `ssh pi@IP_ADDRESS` and use `raspberry` as the password.
-You will net to check your router to find out the Pi's IP address.
+You will need to check your router to find out the Raspberry Pi's IP address.

 You will need to configure your Pi for WiFi by editing the `/etc/network/interfaces` file.
 See here for more info http://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis